In Agile project management, it is crucial to get a clear picture of the project’s reality. Hence, one of the best ways is to visualize the progress.

 A burndown chart is great for evaluating the ratio of work remaining and the time it takes to complete the work.
 However, relying solely on a burndown chart is not the right way due to certain limitations.

 The Burndown chart helps in tracking the progress of completing tasks or user stories over time within a sprint or iteration.
-But, it doesn’t provide insights about the specific types of issues or tasks being worked on.
-It includes shipping new features, determining technical debt, and so on.
+But, it doesn’t provide insights about the specific types of issues or tasks being worked on, such as shipping new features or determining technical debt.
+This is where advanced project management tools shine.

 A burndown chart doesn’t differentiate between an easy and difficult task.
 It considers all of them equal, regardless of their size, complexity, or effort required to complete it.
 Hence, leading to ineffective outlines of project progress.
 This further potentially masks critical issues and hinders project management efforts.